 Training and Safety Tips

-Depending on your level of fitness, riding 10, 25, 50 miles might be a huge challenge or just another day on your bike.
-Either way, we want to make sure that you are adequately trained before you take on the Go the Distance Ride.
+Depending on your level of fitness, riding 3, 10, or 15 miles, or participating in the 5k fun run/walk might be something that requires training or maybe it fits into your workout routine.
+Either way, we want to make sure that you are adequately trained before you Go the Distance.

-- Obey all the rules of the road
+- Familiarize yourself with and obey all the rules of the road.

-On the Go the Distance Ride, nothing is more important than your safety.
-Let us say that one more time: NOTHING IS MORE IMPORANT THAN YOUR SAFETY.
+On the Go the Distance bike rides, nothing is more important than your safety.
+Let us say that one more time: NOTHING IS MORE IMPORTANT THAN YOUR SAFETY.

 - This is a ride and not a race.
 There is no clock.
 There is no “winner.”
 Don’t ride out of control or beyond your abilities.